-One of the best ways to prevent oral cancer is through maintaining six-month preventive care visits with Dr. Barker.
+One of the best ways to prevent oral cancer is through maintaining six-month preventive care visits.
 Along with receiving a cleaning and dental checkup, you’ll also undergo an oral cancer screening in Jacksonville.
 The thorough process will be completed in two parts: a visual assessment and tactile examination.

-It begins with Dr. Barker checking the gums, inner cheeks, rood of the mouth, tonsils, throat and underneath the tongue, looking for any of the previously mentioned warning signs.
+It begins with Dr. Rose Johnson or Dr. Wayne Barker checking the gums, inner cheeks, rood of the mouth, tonsils, throat and underneath the tongue, looking for any of the previously mentioned warning signs.
 Then, he’ll use his hands to probe the head, cheeks, around the jaw, under the chin and in the oral cavity to feel for unusual growths or masses.

 If the thought of visiting the dentist is a little intimidating to you, then don’t worry; the oral cancer screening process is completely painless.
 Dr. Barker will use standard tools like a light, mirror, tongue depressor (used to evaluate the tonsils) and his expert eyes and hands.
 Even better, you don’t have to worry about placing your life on hold to have the procedure done, as the screening typically takes no more than five to 10 minutes to complete.